-Course Code Course Nome Hours per Week Total
+Comme Code Hours per Week Total

 Course Code Course Name L Т Р Credits

-EN3NG02 Universal Human Values and Professional Ethics 2 0 0 0
+EN3NG02 Universal Human Values a Professional Ethics and 2 0 0 0

 - CLO01 To enable the students to understand the necessity of value-based education in life. - CLO02 To study the harmony and its significance. - CLO03 To study and analyse human relationship and their role in preserving the values and morals. - CLO04 To study the existence of self and co-existence of mutually interacting units. - CLO05 To inculcate the understanding of value based professional life.